mlange-42/yarner/guide/src/dead-and-hidden-code.md

 ## Hidden code

-Sometines, it can be useful to exclude code that is of limited interest for the reader from documentation output.
+Sometimes, it can be useful to exclude code that is of limited interest for the reader from documentation output.
 This can be achieved by prefixing block names with `hidden:` (the default, configurable):

 ````